Muskan-Lodhi-2812/My-MiniProject/README.md

 # My-MiniProject
-This is my first journey
+This is my first journey.